-How to treat rashes and itchy skin?
+How to treat skin rashes and itching?
 Skin diseases accompanied by itching and pimples.
 Itchy rash

-Rash, accompanied by itching, happened at least once in everyone.
-Itchy skin significantly impairs the quality of life, leads to anxiety, sleep disturbance and impaired ability to work.
-Itchy skin causes a desire to scratch it, and this leads to scratching, suppuration, through which an infection can enter the bloodstream.
+A rash accompanied by itching occurred at least once in everyone.
+Itchy skin significantly impairs the quality of life, leading to anxiety, sleep disturbances and impaired ability to work.
+Itchy skin makes you want to scratch it, and this leads to scratching and suppuration, through which infection can enter the bloodstream.

-Itching in itself is not a disease, it is just one of the symptoms of a skin disease or malfunction of the internal organs.
+Itching itself is not a disease, it is just one of the symptoms of a skin disease or malfunction internal organs.

 How does the rash appear?

 • In the form of spots.
-In this case, the rashes do not rise above the skin, but are on the same level with it.
+In this case, the rashes do not rise above the skin, but are at the same level with it.

-• blisters.
-Rashes rise above the level of the skin, their surface is rough and uniform.
+• Blisters.
+The rashes rise above the skin level, their surface is rough and uniform.

 • Bubbles.
-It is a cavity filled with liquid.
+This is a cavity filled with liquid.

 • Nodules.